Understanding the compressor attack setting

 Using the compressor attack setting

 How you set the attack time is often dependent on what it is you are compressing and how you want the compression to affect the signal.
-A fast attack time will see the compressor reach the full amount of gain reduction very quickly.
-This is useful when you want to tame and smooth out an audio signal’s transients.
+Fast attack turns the signal down very quickly, which is useful when you want to tame an audio signal’s transients.
 But this can cause some signals to lose their impact.
 This is particularly noticeable with percussive instruments like drums.

-With a slower attack time however, some of the signal’s transient is able to pass through uncompressed, or with only slight compression, before the full gain reduction amount is reached.
+With a slower attack time, however, it takes longer for the compressor to turn the signal down, and so the signal’s transient undergoes very little gain reduction.
 This is great if retaining some of a signal’s natural attack is desired.

 The compressor attack setting gives you lots of control over the way that your compressors affect your audio signals.
 You are able to use the attack time to control how quickly you want a signal to be turned down after overshooting the compressor’s threshold.
 So using the attack setting is a key step in really crafting the way you apply compression to your tracks.